 Luckily, a lot of newer movies (and some older ones too!) have made an effort to “get it right” and show mental illness in a realistic and humanizing way.

 These movies — many of which can be watched on streaming services like Netflix, Hulu or Amazon Prime — can evoke some powerful responses in viewers who may see their own struggles accurately represented on screen for the first time.
 With recommendations from our mental health community, we analyzed the following eight movies about mental illness to see how they portrayed living with mental health conditions.
-Use the bookmarks below to navigate the article easily.
+We’ve also rated each movie on a scale from one to five stars for its portrayal of mental illness.
+Use the bookmarks below to navigate the article easily:

 - “Silver Linings Playbook”